emeraldwalk/vscode-runonsave/README.md

 - `shell` - (optional) shell path to be used with child_process.exec options that runs commands.
 - `autoClearConsole` - (optional) clear VSCode output console every time commands run.
 Defaults to false.
+- `message` - Message to output before all commands.
+- `messageAfter` - Message to output after all commands have finished.
+- `showElapsed` - Show total elapsed time after all commands have finished.
 - `commands` - array of commands that will be run whenever a file is saved.
   - `match` - a regex for matching which files to run commands on (see [Notes on RegEx Options](#notes-on-regex-options)).
   - `notMatch` - a regex for matching which files **NOT** to run.
 Files that match this pattern take precedence over ones that match the `match` option (see [Notes on RegEx Options](#notes-on-regex-options)).
   - `cmd` - command to run.
 Can include parameters that will be replaced at runtime (see Placeholder Tokens section below).
   - `isAsync` (optional) - defaults to false.
 If true, next command will be run before this one finishes.
+  - `message` - Message to output before this commands.
+  - `messageAfter` - Message to output after this command has finished.
+  - `showElapsed` - Show total elapsed time after this command.

 ### Notes on RegEx Options